 Most of the work is about turning despair into purpose, turning self-hatred into radiant love - genuine soul alchemy.

-When a client grows, everything shines, I think, and everything feels so good then.
+When a client grows, everything shines, I think, and everything feels so good.
 Of course, I believe in positive change, love, and new possibilities.
 Life is full of options, or at least it can be.
 But then, we all know this, it sucks too.
-There's light, and yet there's darkness, and that's just the way it is.
+There's light, yet there's darkness, and that's the way it is.

-It's human to turn away and try to not even think about all this.
-But when something goes wrong and affects people deeply, it should never be forgotten.
-Misconduct and abuse can be forgiven and transformed, but it should be never forgotten.
+It's human to turn away and try not to think about all this.
+But it should never be forgotten when something goes wrong and affects people deeply.
+Misconduct and abuse can be forgiven and transformed, but it should never be forgotten.
 It is the historical memory that prevents horror from happening all over again.

-The beauty of the human psyche and consciousness is that we can transform bitterness and ugliness into something helpful, just as we can transform fear into love.
-After all, this is what happens in a good healing experience and what all clients should experience in psychotherapy.
+The beauty of the human psyche and consciousness is that we can transform bitterness and horror into something helpful, just as we can transform fear into love.
+After all, this happens in a sound healing experience and is what all clients should experience in psychotherapy.

 I've learned some basics about good psychotherapists from nightmarish experiences and many good ones.
-I first wrote this post in 2015, and now is 2022, and what I wrote about psychotherapists then still applies today.
-Psychotherapy is a profession, and like any other profession, there are many good therapists, some extremely bad ones, and some really good ones.
+I first wrote this post in 2015, and now it is 2022, and what I wrote about psychotherapists then still applies today.
+Psychotherapy is a profession, and like any other profession, there are many good therapists, some awful ones, and some outstanding ones.

 I think it's pretty important who you choose and who you let affect you.
 Because as Bruce Lipton explains in detail in his book Biology of Belief, it's the environment.
 So it pays to be more than aware and carefully weigh who becomes our spiritual teacher, boss, lover, trusted friend, doctor, coach, or.... psychotherapist.
-These are all people in roles that can have a great impact on our lives, and yes, it pays off to be choosy about who we choose.
+These are all people in roles that can greatly impact our lives, and yes, it pays off to be picky about who we choose.